morgen-peschke/trans-factsheet/README.md

       fault of the doctor and not the medication
     * The article does not prove puberty blockers are bad, it proves doctors need to do better
 * [A Wiik et al. 2019: Muscle strength, size and composition following 12 months of gender-affirming treatment in transgender individuals: retained advantage for the transwomen](https://www.biorxiv.org/content/10.1101/782557v1)
-    * The study is not peer reviewed despite how long it's been up
+    * The study is not peer reviewed despite how long it's been up.
-    * Bad methodology: the study doesn't take into account outside influence on muscle mass such as manual labor or exercise neither pre hrt nor during the treatment, which can provide a big starting point regardless of sex hormones, Something which compares trans athletes and trans people who aren't as active would provide more accurate data
+    * Bad methodology: the study doesn't take into account outside influence on muscle mass such as manual labor or exercise neither pre hrt nor during the treatment, which can provide a big starting point regardless of sex hormones, Something which compares trans athletes and trans people who aren't as active would provide more accurate data.
 * [The Federalist: "Study: Transgender Male Athletes Keep Physical Advantages Even After Female Hormone Injections](https://thefederalist.com/2019/08/08/study-transgender-male-athletes-keep-physical-advantages-even-female-hormone-injections/)"
-    * Big conservative bias with a conspiracy theory and very incorrect use of words in the first paragraph
+    * Big conservative bias with a conspiracy theory and very incorrect use of words in the first paragraph.
-    * The study did not talk about trans women at all, it talked only about suppressing testosterone without introducing cross sex hormones
+    * The study did not talk about trans women at all, it talked only about suppressing testosterone without introducing cross sex hormones.
     * This study is taken completely out of context and doesn't prove anything about trans women.
     * The rest of the article draws conclusions from that ONE study that doesn't even prove the point they try to make and makes it seem like that's all science has to offer.
 * [Dirks 18](https://womanmeanssomething.com/targetstudy/) ([pdf](http://womanmeanssomething.com/wp-content/uploads/2018/02/A-Longitudinal-Analysis-of-Media-Reports-at-Target-Stores.pdf))
-    * **Cited by anti-trans activists to indicate that gender inclusion policies in store changing rooms leads to a large increase in sexual offences**
+    * **Cited by anti-trans activists to indicate that gender inclusion policies in store changing rooms leads to a large increase in sexual offences.**
     * **BAD DATA COLLECTION:** The study uses **media reports from Google searches**, which is a horrific way to collect data on actual sexual offences.
         * If a single incident gets reported on by multiple outlets, that may have been counted as multiple incidents